It was this big

 Caltex Service Station.
 Bruce HWY, Benaraby.
 QLD.

-Martin engaged Lump Studio early this year to fabricate a sculpture that he planned for permanent display on the Bruce HWY in a small town called Benaraby in Queensland.
+Martin engaged Lump Studio to fabricate a sculpture that he planned for permanent display on the Bruce HWY in a small town called Benaraby in Queensland.
 His concept “IT WAS THIS BIG”, a sculpture of two large hands measuring a Barramundi fish between them.
 The sculpture is a philanthropic gesture from Martin Spinks in celebration of the fishing culture and the hard-working hands of the mining industry engaged in the surrounding area.

 The 4.5 m Tall Corten Steel hands are spaced wide apart as if to measure and tell the tale of the big Barramundi fish that can be caught in the Boyne River running through the popular fishing town of Benaraby.
 The big Barra, is displayed in segments floating between the earthy rusted hands, with “all of the good eating parts missing” as a passer-by noted during the installation.